KushagraSaxena77/Code_Breaker--Array_Heist/README.md

 ## Features

-  - **Visual Array Display**: An interactive, real-time representation of the numeric array with a fixed size of 10 cells.
+  - **Visual Array Display**: An interactive, real time representation of the numeric array with a fixed size of 10 cells.
   - **Core Array Operations**:
       - **Insert**: Add a number (0-9) at a specific index, shifting subsequent elements to the right.
       - **Delete**: Remove a number at a specific index, shifting subsequent elements to the left.
       - **Reset**: Clear the array and start a new game session.
-  - **Pattern Matching**: A linear search algorithm to find a user-defined subarray (e.g., 2,1,4) within the main array.
+  - **Pattern Matching**: A linear search algorithm to find a user defined subarray (ex- 2,1,4) within the main array.
   - **Dynamic Animations**: Smooth CSS animations for all operations (insert, delete, search) provide clear visual feedback on the manipulation of the array structure.
-  - **Real-time Feedback System**: Instant messages inform the user about successful operations, input errors, and the current game status.
+  - **Real time Feedback System**: Instant messages inform the user about successful operations, input errors, and the current game status.
-  - **Time Attack Mode**: A 60-second timer adds a layer of urgency and challenge, requiring players to think and act quickly.
+  - **Time Attack Mode**: A 60 second timer adds a layer of urgency and challenge, requiring players to think and act quickly.
-  - **Auto-Generated Puzzles**: A new secret 3-digit pattern is randomly generated for every game, ensuring replayability.
+  - **Auto Generated Puzzles**: A new secret 3 digit pattern is randomly generated for every game, ensuring replayability.
   - **Audio Feedback**: Simple sound effects generated via the Web Audio API provide auditory cues for key actions like insertion, errors, and winning the game.

 -----